thunderbird/webext-docs/menus.rst

 .. api-section-annotation-hack::

 Show the matching menu items from this extension instead of the default menu.
-This should be called during a 'contextmenu' DOM event handler, and only applies to the menu that opens after this event.
+This should be called during a ``contextmenu`` DOM event handler, and only applies to the menu that opens after this event.

 .. api-header::
    :label: Parameters